Lacquer Turned White? 4 Effective Methods To Fix It

 So, mixing lacquer retarder with lacquer before applying will slow down the drying time of lacquer and moisture will get enough time to escape to the atmosphere.

-This will prevent the lacquer from tuning white and getting white spots.
+This will prevent the lacquer from turning white and getting white spots.

 4. Use Dehumidifier